Edward Burtynsky: Photographic series

-Other projects

 Toronto Image Works

 In 1985, Burtynsky established Toronto Image Works, a commercial photography lab, which has evolved into a facility that also offers darkroom rentals, equipment use and digital new-media courses.
 In 1986 the facility opened a gallery space which displays the work of local and international artists.

+Film and other mediums

-Manufactured Landscapes (Documentary)
+Manufactured Landscapes (documentary)

-In 2006, Burtynsky was the subject of the documentary film, Manufactured Landscapes, that was shown at the 2007 Sundance Film Festival in the World Cinema Documentary Competition.
+In 2006, Burtynsky was the subject of the documentary film, Manufactured Landscapes, which was shown at the 2007 Sundance Film Festival in the World Cinema Documentary Competition.

 Watermark

-Burtynsky and Jennifer Baichwal, who directed the 2006 documentary Manufactured Landscapes, are co-directors of the 2013 documentary film, Watermark.
+Burtynsky and Jennifer Baichwal, who directed Manufactured Landscapes, are co-directors of the 2013 documentary film, Watermark.
 The film is part of his five-year project, Water, focusing on the way water is used and managed.

 Anthropocene: The Human Epoch and The Anthropocene Project

 The Anthropocene Project is a multidisciplinary body of work from collaborators Nicholas de Pencier, Burtynsky and Baichwal.
 Combining art, film, virtual reality, augmented reality, and scientific research, the project investigates human influence on the state, dynamic and future of the Earth.
 Anthropocene means a new era of geological time where human activity is the driving force behind environmental and geological change.

-In September 2018 Anthropocene: The Human Epoch made its world premiere at the Toronto International Film Festival (TIFF).
+In September 2018, Anthropocene: The Human Epoch, made its world premiere at the Toronto International Film Festival (TIFF).
 In 2019 it won the Rogers Best Canadian Film Award at the Toronto Film Critics Association Awards 2018.
 The filmmakers gave the $100,000 prize money to the runners-up and to TIFF's Share Her Journey initiative, which supports women in film.

 Two complementary exhibitions also debuted in September 2018 at the Art Gallery of Ontario and National Gallery of Canada.
 In 2019 the exhibition toured to Fondazione MAST in Bologna, Italy.

 In the Wake of Progress

-Burtynsky's In the Wake of Progress: Images of the Industrial Landscape has been a webcast in 2003, and a touring immersive multimedia experience, blending music, photography and film, in 2021-22.
+Burtynsky's In the Wake of Progress: Images of the Industrial Landscape has been a webcast in 2003, and a touring immersive multimedia experience, blending music, photography and film, in 2021–22.